erpas/rgis/rivergis/help/ras1d_geometry.rst

 * InlineStructures polyline layer
 * DTM layer (optional)

-Both StreamCenterline and InlineStructures you can create by clicking this button |createbutton| on toolbar and choosing appropriate layers to create.
+Both StreamCenterline and InlineStructures you can create by clicking this button |createtables| on toolbar and choosing appropriate layers to create.
 You can also find it in database context menu as is shown below.
 Created layers are empty and must be edited manually.
 This guide assume that StreamCenterline layer is already done and all attributes are filled.
 We will focus on InlineStructures layer and its functionality.

   .. note::